Social information processing: Current state of knowledge

-While users create social networks for a variety of reasons – e.g., to track lives of friends or work or opinions of the users they respect – network information is important for many applications.
+While users create social networks for a variety of reasons – e.g., to track lives of friends or work or opinions of the users they respect – network information is important for a number of applications.
 Globally, an information ecosystem may arise through the interactions among users, and between users and content.
 A community of users interested in a specific topic may emerge over time, with linkages to other communities giving insight into relationships between topics.